TechnoTanuki/Python_BMP/docs/BitmapLib_Doc.md

         d             : a complex number
         domain        : coordinates in real
                         and imaginary plane
-        rgbfactors    : [r, g, b] values
-                        range from
-                        0.0 to 1.0
         maxiter       : when to break
                         color compute